-The trustees and Chief Executive Officer of APTCOO (A Place to Call Our Own) are committed to protecting the health, safety and welfare of the employees, volunteers and clients.
+The Board of Trustees and Chief Executive Officer (CEO) of APTCOO (A Place to Call Our Own) are committed to protecting the health, safety and welfare of the employees, volunteers and service users.
 We recognise that lone working is a health and safety issue that needs specific guidance to protect the workers.

 This policy will apply to everyone employed by APTCOO.
-The senior management team is responsible for implementation and the Charity is responsible for providing the necessary resources, with the Board of Trustees maintaining an overview.
+The senior management team is responsible for implementation and are responsible for providing the necessary resources, with the Board of Trustees maintaining an overview.